Understanding DHCP (Dynamic Host Configuration Protocol)

 The commands like ipconfig will return the different IP addresses of your computer over time while using it as these addresses are provided to your computer network for a specified duration, also called a lease period.
 It is not necessary that the device with a manually assigned IP address cannot co-exist on the same network with the devices receiving their IP address dynamically.
-The manually assigned IP addresses are also called static IP address.
+The manually assigned IP addresses are also called static IP addresses.

 Advantages and Disadvantages of DHCP

 It has many benefits because of which it is very popular.
 A few of the advantages of using it are mentioned below:

 - One can add new clients very easily to a network.